General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - General obligations of netzwerk.design

 - The processing of the contractual data by netzwerk.design takes place exclusively on the basis of the contractual agreements and the instructions of the client.
 Any processing deviating from this is only permitted on the basis of mandatory European or Member State legislation (e.g. in the case of investigations by law enforcement or state security authorities).
-If processing is necessary due to mandatory law, netzwerk.design shall inform the client of this prior to processing, unless the law in question prohibits such notification due to an important public interest.
+If processing is necessary due to mandatory law, netzwerk.design shall inform the client of this before processing, unless the law in question prohibits such notification due to an important public interest.

 - Technical and organisational measures